Clemapfel/mousetrap/docs/04_widgets.md

 This concludes our tour of most of mousetraps widgets.
 Even though the selection is wide and powerful, we have yet to learn one of the more important things: **how do we make our own widgets?**

 If we want to start from scratch and manually choose every pixel and mode of interaction, we will have to wait until the chapter on [native rendering](09_opengl.md).
 Not all custom widgets need to be that low-level, however.
 Often, we simply want a collection of already existing widgets to act as one.
-To illustrate this, an example may be best.
+To illustrate this, we'll work through a simple example.

 In previous sections, whenever a figure was shown, the C++ code used to generate that figure was supplied along with it.
 Take, for example, the figure from the section on `GridView`: